Industrial-static/Industrial-Strength-Marketing/src/content/contact.md

   title: " BNA → SAT → SFO"
   description: With our main office located in Nashville and boots on the ground
-    in both San Antonio and San Francisco, we work in all parts of the U.S. and can meet you wherever you are.
+    in both San Antonio and San Francisco, we work in all parts of the U.S. and can meet you wherever you are.....
-  image: /img/uploads/2-12_peterl_thumbnail.png
+  image: /img/uploads/nashvegas-1-.jpg
 show_in_menu: "false"
 title: Contact Us
 seo: